neontapir/lendr/ruby/README.md

 The process is pretty straightforward:

-- create a new event (example: BookLeantEvent)
+- create a new event (example: LibraryLeantBookEvent)
 - add a method to the orchestrating domain object (Library)
 - add a require statement to pull in the event file
+- add a test to exercise check that the new event is fired

 ## Support